5310/docker-rocm-a1111/README.md

 ## Update

-Rebuild the image and container to (try to) update the app, while retaining your models folder, etc.
+Rebuild the image and container to (try to) update the app, and underlying dependencies, while retaining your models folder, etc.

 ```bash
 docker-compose up --build --force-recreate